 Once your benefit period ends, remember that you will need to recertify your eligibility for assistance by undergoing another review.
 The same types of documents that are required for your initial food stamp application may be necessary to recertify your eligibility.
 However, you must show the most recent version of these items to verify that you are still eligible to receive benefits at this time.

-Find Out About SNAP Benefits in Kansas
+Learn About SNAP Benefits in Kansas

 Under the food stamps program, you will receive funds every month that you can use to buy approved food items.
 In the past, benefits were distributed through checks or vouchers.
 Currently, you will receive your funds on a plastic card that looks and works just like a debit card.
 To use your benefits, you simply have to swipe your card just like you would a credit card.